SR&ED Capital Expenditures Policy

 C.1 Explanation of changes

-Legislative references have been updated throughout the document and wording throughout the document has been added to indicate capital expenditures no longer qualify for SR&ED tax incentives after 2013.
+Legislative references have been updated throughout the document and wording throughout the document has been added to indicate that capital expenditures made after December 15, 2024, may qualify for SR&ED tax incentives.
+Capital expenditures claimants made before December 16, 2024, do not qualify for SR&ED tax incentives.

 Other minor formatting and editing corrections were made throughout the document.